GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_QUICKSTART/readme.md

     Extract structured data from documents using pre-trained invoice processor model and analyse the data

 * #### [Translate Texts](qs_translate_texts.md)
-    Translate texts in rela time using Google's neutral machine translation and custom machine learning models
+    Translate texts in real time using Google's neutral machine translation and custom machine learning models
 ***